Vaccinations

 Childhood Vaccinations

 We look at the number of children who are fully immunised.
-As can be seen from this graph, our active reminder system is working well.
-Our practice has a strong focus on children’s health and we would appreciate your help to maintain our high rates of completed schedules.
+As can be seen from the chart on dashboard, the vast majority of children who attend our practice are fully vaccinated.
+Our practice has a strong focus on children’s health, and we would appreciate your help to maintain our high rates of completed schedules.
 If your child has had any vaccinations elsewhere, please inform us so we can update our records.

 Influenza Vaccines